junxit/us-congress-bills-110/bill.md

 ## § 2.
 Extension of Locality Pay

-- **(a)** *Locality-based comparability payments* Section 5304(f)(1) of title 5, United States Code, is amended by striking subparagraph (A) and inserting the following:
-  > - **(A)** each General Schedule position in the United States, as defined under section 5921(4), and its territories and possessions, including the Commonwealth of Puerto Rico and the Commonwealth of the Northern Mariana Islands shall be included within a pay locality; and

 - **(a)** *Locality-based comparability payments* Section 5304 of title 5, United States Code, is amended—
   - **(1)** in subsection (f)(1), by striking subparagraph (A) and inserting the following:
     > - **(A)** each General Schedule position in the United States, as defined under section 5921(4), and its territories and possessions, including the Commonwealth of Puerto Rico and the Commonwealth of the Northern Mariana Islands, shall be included within a pay locality;